Planning the Perfect Homeschool Day

 I’ll start Monday.
 Yes, Monday is a good day to start things anew.
 It is the best time to start a new diet or a new routine for exercise, better eating or early morning devotions.
 Best of all, Monday is the day I will, once again, dive into my planner and set a course for the “perfect” homeschool day.
 My children will delightfully acknowledge and properly respond to my wishes, yes, on Monday that is.
 For today it is Tuesday, and so I will start next Monday.

 Have you ever had that conversation with yourself?
-Best intentions in mind, you start out on Monday and by the very next day things have already fallen out of sorts and you are justifying why you should wait until the following Monday to start anew.
+Best intentions in mind, you start out on Monday and, by the very next day, things have already fallen out of sorts and you are justifying why you should wait until the following Monday to start anew.
 Even the best of schedulers struggle when the routine falls apart and you’re not sure what to do to fix the problem.
 It’s often so much easier to just put it off for another week.

 What About Tomorrow?